MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-active-directory.md

    ![Create new Azure Active Directory instance][create-directory-01]

 1. Enter your **Organization name** and your **Initial domain name**.
 Copy the full URL of your directory; you will use that to add user accounts later in this tutorial.
 (For example: `wingtiptoysdirectory.onmicrosoft.com`.)

+Copy the full URL of your directory; you will use that to add user accounts later in this tutorial.
+(For example: wingtiptoysdirectory.onmicrosoft.com.).

 When you have finished, click **Create**.
 It will take a few minutes to create the new resource.

    ![Specify Azure Active Directory names][create-directory-02]

 1. When complete, click to access the new directory.

    ![Select your Azure account name][create-directory-03]

-   -----> Tenant ID is showing in current ID, but old ID asks for Directory ID

 1. Copy the **Tenant ID**; you will use that value to configure your *application.properties* file later in this tutorial.